JSBSim-Team/jsbsim/joss_paper/paper.md

 # Research Impact Statement

 JSBSim is used across a broad range of aerospace applications, including flight control development, UAV research, aircraft design studies, and simulation-based testing.
-It’s use in academic and industry research has resulted in over 1000 citations as per Google Scholar, and it has been integrated into several popular flight simulators and research platforms.
+Its use in academic and industry research has resulted in over 1000 citations as per Google Scholar, and it has been integrated into several popular flight simulators and research platforms.
 In the existing scientific literature, the key works on JSBSim are those by @Berndt:2004:JSBSim, @DeMarco:2007:General:Solution:Trim, @Berndt:DeMarco:2009:Progress:JSBSim, @Murri:2015:Check:Cases.

 Examples of use cases include: